equinor/aim-trajectory-picking/docs/About_the_package.md

 - Tests for simple functions
 - Test for algorithms (looking at the algorithms results against results solved by hand)
 - Tests for writing and reading to and from json-files
+- Tests for timing
+- Tests for different command line inputs

 All of these tests need to pass for new developments to be merged into the main branch on GitHub.